 - Integrity and gratitude are important.
 My leaders worked hard to advance me.
 How much integrity would I show by handing in my notice just five months later?
 Not much.
 My leadership understands the value I bring and they expect me to help them deliver on a pretty crammed agenda.
 Time to strap it on, as the saying goes…

 - More cash to stash.
 A better raise and bonus structure doesn’t suck either.
 Putting in a few years more to build a strong margin of safety is wise.
-When you get promoted you can accelerate your early retirement off ramp too.
-Before this promo, I figured I might actually put in two or three more years.
-Now I can decide to cash out earlier, if things get dicey later on.
+When you get promoted you can accelerate your early retirement off-ramp too.
+Before this promo, I figured I might put in two or three more years.
+Now I can decide to cash out earlier if things get dicey later on.

-- I can keep writing about all this cubicle work stuff from “the inside“.
-Give you fine readers more insights and learnings from Cubicle Nation.
+- I can keep writing about all this cubicle work stuff from “the inside” and offer my fine readers more insights and learnings from Cubicle Nation.
 Otherwise, if early retired, you’d be stuck reading about the apples I harvested yesterday, or the wood I chopped while swatting away flies.

-I just have to be careful not to get on a hedonic adaptation hamster wheel, seeking the next big promo, and the next, etc. There is a next phase of this one life I want to explore, but I think I’ll know when I’m ready to make that leap.
+I just have to be careful not to get on a hedonic adaptation hamster wheel, seeking the next big promotion, and the next, etc. There is the next phase of this one life I want to explore, but I think I’ll know when I’m ready to make that leap.
 At least, I hope so!

-This is actually a good thing.
-I avoid having to log-on in the evening and on weekends (most weekends) when I’d rather be engaged with my family.
+This is a good thing.
+I avoid having to log on in the evening and on weekends (most weekends) when I’d rather be engaged with my family.
 The early AM period from 5:00 to 6:30 is a golden productivity zone.
 I highly recommend it for those with a little hustle in their game.

 Full disclosure, I’ve been trying to keep some materialistic notions at bay as well.
 With a bigger bonus and some extra dollars each paycheck, it’s hard not to think about some discretionary luxuries.